nesi/research-developer-cloud/docs/release-notes/20230918-essential-building-blocks-v0.9.md

 ##Overview

 This is our first release of essential building blocks for cloud native services.
-Please see [TBD](https://www.nesi.org.nz/) for more information on how to gain access.
+Please see [The Research Developer Cloud page](https://www.nesi.org.nz/developercloud) for more information on how to gain access.

 ##Services and features